-Polls, for now, all point to a Macron victory but the French presidential election is notoriously unpredictable.
-Macron, himself, is the perfect example having launched a political movement just months before the 2017 election that he went on to win.
+Polls point to a Macron victory but the French presidential election is notoriously unpredictable.
+Macron is the perfect example, having launched a political movement just months before the 2017 election and going on to triumph.

-Key issues for the election include work and the cost of living — a debate ignited by the 2018 Gilets Jaunes protests — as well as the environment, immigration and security, especially after Russia invaded Ukraine at the end of February.
+Key issues dominating the campaign so far include work, the cost of living — a debate ignited by the 2018 "gilets jaunes" protests —, the environment, immigration and security, especially after Russia invaded Ukraine at the end of February.

 Marine Le Pen - Rassemblement National